Skip to main content

 Analytics

 The CLI collects anonymous usage analytics to inform product decisions.
-This includes command usage, error rates, CLI version, and platform distribution.
-No API keys, user content, scripts, prompts, or PII are ever tracked.
+This includes command usage, error rates, CLI version, and platform.
+No API keys, scripts, prompts, or personally identifiable information are ever tracked.
+Disable analytics at any time:

 heygen config set analytics false